RowleyGroup/MLXDM/README.md

 ### Software Requirements
 #### OS Requirements
-This package is supported for macOS, Linux, and windows.
+This package requires a Python 3 environment and has been tested on  MacOS, Linux, and Windows distributions.
-The PBE0-MLXDM package is tested on Linux operating systems.
+The ANIPBE0-MLXDM package is tested on Linux operating systems.

 ### Python Dependencies
 * Python 3 version > 3.8.1